Baháʼí Faith in New Zealand: Earlist history

 The first Baháʼí in the Antipodes was Dorothea Spinney who arrived in Auckland, from New York, in 1912.
 Shortly thereafter – about 1913 – there were two converts.
 They were Robert Felkin, who is considered to be a Baháʼí by 1914 and Margaret Stevenson who first heard of the religion in 1911 and who, by her own testimony, was a Baháʼí in 1913.
 Auckland resident Margaret Stevenson's interest was aroused when her sister, Amy, living in the United Kingdom, sent her a copy of "The Christian Commonwealth" which had reported on ʻAbdu'l-Bahá's speech in London on 27 March 1911.
 Stevenson followed up her interest in the prophet and His teachings and subscribed to a Baháʼí magazine published in the United States.
 According to the claims of the Baháʼí Faith, she found, God reveals himself through prophets who appear at various stages in history, and that the most recent of these was Bahá'u’lláh.
-Followers stress the oneness of people: “The earth is but one country, and mankind its citizens.
+Followers stress the oneness of all people: “The earth is but one country, and mankind its citizens.
 It is not for him to pride himself who loveth his own country, but rather for him who loveth the whole world”.
-(Gleanings From the Writings of Baha’u’llah, pp 215, 249-250).
 Stevenson became a believer, and devoted the rest of her life to the service of the Baháʼí Faith.